LeqiXu/JointPRS/README.md

 Place the LD reference panels and the SNP information file into their corresponding subfolders.

 ## 3. Summary Statistics Preparation
-We require the following summary statistics input for all populations:
+We require the following format for summary statistics input (including the header line):

 ```
 SNP         A1  A2  BETA           P